food-drink

 larios terrace

-Perched above the stylish Room Mate Larios Hotel, this terrace has a retractable roof and overlooks Malaga's main shopping street.
-Hip monochrome furniture, stone walls, and a mosaic-tiled bar give it a quirky vibe.
+Perched above the Room Mate Larios Hotel, this terrace has a retractable roof and overlooks Malaga's main shopping street.
+Monochrome furniture, stone walls, and a mosaic-tiled bar give it a quirky vibe.

 La Terraza de Valeria